-Other than a breast pump – which is obviously the most important thing that you need as an exclusive pumper! – there are lots of accessories and gear that can make your life much, much easier.
-Here are my favorites.
+Other than a breast pump – which is obviously the most important thing that you need to pump breast milk – there are lots of accessories and products that can make your life much, much easier.
+Here are seven essential breastfeeding products for pumping.

 1. A Hands-free Bra

 I use an Easy Expressions Bustier, and I found it life-changing when I started using it for exclusive pumping.
 The bustier zips up in the middle and holds the breast shields in place so that your hands are free to work on your laptop, play with your baby, etc.

 Originally, I bought the Freestyle intending to use its “system” (involving its nursing bra and a bunch of complicated hooks and stuff) for hands-free pumping, but I was so tired and out of it when I got home from the hospital that I couldn’t figure it out.
 (I don’t know about your mommy brain, but mine could not digest eight pages of instructions FOR A BRA after being awake for three straight days.)

 As a result, I was spending every pumping session holding the breast shields in place until someone gave me one of these bustiers as a hand-me-down.
 It. was. awesome!
 I felt like I had so much time back, because I could multitask.
 I eventually bought a few more so that I could wash mine, and later so I could leave one at work.
 It is super easy to use and the three that I have have held up well for over three years (and counting) and three kids.

 (Random tip: I don’t really care for having my belly exposed like the lady in the photo above, because I get cold.
 You can turn any shirt into a nursing shirt by wearing a tank top underneath it.
 Pull your shirt up, pull your tank top down, and zip the bustier under your shirt and over the tank top.
 Nursing shirts and dresses are other great options.)